 Preparing the fusion.

-There is plenty of room in the generously proportioned ROCCIA ACIF chamber system for autologous or homologous bone and/or bone graft material for fusion.
+There is plenty of room in the generously proportioned ROCCIA ACIF chamber system for autologous or homologous bone and/or bone graft material for a later intended fusion.

 For firm anchorage.